 The 1988 Olympic gold medalist, Paul Ereng became the first Kenyan to take a collegiate coaching job in the United States when he was named UTEP's cross country and distance coach on Aug.
 8, 2003.
 Ereng was promoted to Track and Field Associate Head Coach on April 14, 2010.
 Now in his 10th season at UTEP, Ereng has elevated the Miners distance runners to a new level of excellence.

-Ereng has trained two NCAA champions, 27 NCAA All-Americans, 73 conference champions and four NCAA regional champions.
-He also has sixathletes that were named conference Athlete of the Year and six that gained conference Freshman of the Year honors.
-He has also had two runner earn conference Newcomer of the Year honors and three C-USA Outstanding Seniors.
-In addition, Ereng has had 26 individuals qualify for the NCAA track and field championships and fifteen individuals qualify for the NCAA cross country championships.
-Following the 2006 season, Ereng was named the national Assistant Coach of the Year for distance by the United States Track and Field and Cross Country Coaches Association.
+Ereng has tutored two NCAA champions, 43 NCAA All-Americans, 95 conference champions and four NCAA regional champions.
+He also has eight athletes that were named conference Athlete of the Year and 11 that gained conference Freshman of the Year honors.
+He had two runners earn conference Newcomer of the Year honors and four C-USA Outstanding Seniors.
+In addition, Ereng had 28 individuals qualify for the NCAA track and field championships and 29 individuals qualify for the NCAA cross country championships.
+Following the 2006 season, Ereng was named the national Assistant Coach of the Year for distance by the United States Track and Field and Cross Country Coaches Association (USTFCCCA).